ESIPFed/science-on-schema.org/guides/Dataset.md

 Used to document the location on Earth that is the focus of the  dataset content, using  [schema:Place](https://schema.org/Place).
 Recommended practice is to use the [schema:geo](https://schema.org/geo) property with either a [schema:GeoCoordinates](https://schema.org/GeoCoordinates) object to specify a point location, or a [schema:GeoShape](https://schema.org/GeoShape) object to specify a line or area coverage extent.
 Coordinates describing these extents are expressed as latitude longitude tuples (in that order) using decimal degrees.

-Google states no convention for the coordinate reference system, recommended practice is to use WGS84 for at least one spatial coverage description if applicable.
+Schema.org documentation does not specify a convention for the coordinate reference system, our recommended practice is to use [WGS84](EPSG:3857) for at least one spatial coverage description if applicable.
 Spatial coverage location using other coordinate systems can be included, see recommendation for specifying coordinate reference systems, [below](#spatial_reference-system).

 #### Point location
 A point location specified by a  [schema:GeoCoordinates](https://schema.org/GeoCoordinates) object with   [schema:latitude](https://schema.org/latitude) and [schema:longitude](https://schema.org/longitude) properties.